ganeshg12/Covid-Data-Analysis-Project/README.md

      cleans the data by dropping irrelevant columns.
    * A pie chart is created using px.pie to visualize the distribution of vaccination between males and females.
-* Top 5 and bottom 5 vaccinated states:
+* Top 5 and least 5 vaccinated states:
-   * The code generates bar plots to display the top 5 and bottom 5 states in terms of the total number of individuals vaccinated.
+   * The code generates bar plots to display the top 5 and least 5 states in terms of the total number of individuals vaccinated.